Metroid Prime 4: Beyond

 Nintendo announced Metroid Prime 4 at E3 2017.
-It was reportedly initially developed by Bandai Namco Studios with Kensuke Tanabe, the producer of the previous Metroid Prime games.
-In 2019, unhappy with progress, Nintendo announced that development had restarted with Tanabe under Retro Studios, the developer of the previous Metroid Prime games.
-In June 2024, they announced the title Beyond and released the first trailer.
-Beyond is scheduled for release on December 4, 2025, 18 years after Metroid Prime 3: Corruption.
+It was initially developed by Bandai Namco Studios and overseen by Kensuke Tanabe, the producer of the previous Metroid Prime games.
+In 2019, unhappy with progress, Nintendo announced that development had restarted with Tanabe under Retro, who developed the previous Metroid Prime games.
+Nintendo revealed Beyond in June 2024 and confirmed the Switch 2 version in April 2025.
+Beyond was the final Nintendo game to involve Tanabe as producer before his retirement in June 2026.